hlane6/hlane6.github.io/_projects/jos.md

 ---
 title: JOS
-description: A bare bones operating systems with unix like features implemented in an exokernel fashion
+description: A basic operating systems with unix like features implemented in an exokernel fashion which supported pagin, COW forking, and a file system.
 href: https://github.com/hlane6/cs3210-jos
 ---